Lhotse Climbing Expedition News Blog and Photos

 The Lhotse team, which is Gavin and Alex have been delayed for 2 days at camp 2 waiting for the ropes to be fixed in the Lhotse couloir which should happen in the next couple of days.

 The team’s doing great and also Dan’s here with Beow doing some acclimatisation today and hoping to get to camp 3 in the next few days.
-The team is doing really well and everyone’s healthy, please keep following the dispatches. back to top
+The team is doing really well and everyone’s healthy, please keep following the dispatches.

 The famous Hillary Step going up towards the summit (Richard Pattison).6 May,

-Life in basecamp takes on many aspects and here are just a few! back to top
+Life in basecamp takes on many aspects and here are just a few!

 Amanda Fitchen, Gary, and the Island Peak group visited us in basecamp.
 Diet coke, and a propane heater, this is what keeps us going in basecamp!.
 Kaji Tamang, our superb basecamp manager, and Jangbu Ssherpa our chief sherpa (in background).

 Hi this is Gavin Vickers from Australia doing the dispatch for the 3rd from Everest Basecamp.